School of Psychology

 • This year has been designed to provide the theoretical knowledge, study skills and support to provide a foundation for further undergraduate study in psychology, providing instruction on a wide variety of psychological approaches.
 You will gain an understanding of how psychological theories are evaluated using empirical data, and how they can be applied to everyday experience, with a specific focus on health-related issues.
 This year will also introduce some of the most common careers in psychology, providing early direction along potential career paths.

-This module introduces psychological research related to various aspects of everyday experience.
-You will gain an appreciation of how everyday phenomena are related to psychological knowledge and research, allowing you to understand how to apply psychological theory to general life experiences and world events.
+Students are introduced to psychological research into various aspects of everyday experience.
+They gain an appreciation of how life experiences are related to psychological knowledge, and learn how to apply psychological theory to world events.
+Lectures are supported by workshops and tutorials (or online equivalents) using a blended learning approach.

-Introducing the psychology of choices and behaviour, this module has an emphasis on health.
-Here you will examine health behaviours, choices, and risks with a particular consideration of how these are influenced by biological and social factors.
-You will have the opportunity to design and conduct a small research project in groups, with presentation of this project forming the assessment for the module.
+This module introduces the psychology of choices and behaviour, with an emphasis on health.
+We will examine health behaviours and risks with a consideration of how these are influenced by psychological factors.
+Students will design and run a small research project in groups, with a poster presentation forming the module assessment.
+Lectures are supported by workshops.

 The modules shown for this course are those currently being studied by our students, or are proposed new modules.
 Please note that programme structures and individual modules are subject to amendment from time to time as part of the University’s curriculum enrichment programme and in line with changes in the University’s policies and requirements.